she0305/she0305.github.io/_career/2-Contribution.md

     alt: "placeholder image 3"
 ---

 I dived into the software world purely with my interest after a short rotation with the Software Factory.
-As much as I knew that I enjoy coding, I also knew that I had a lot to learn.
+As much as I knew that I enjoyed coding, I also knew that I had a lot to learn.
 It was a little intimidating at first, but I was able to learn and grow with the help of my team and the resources that were available to me.
 Here is the picture of me when I just started learning how to code.
 I was struggling to debug my code, and it was 2 A.M.

 <p align="center">
   <img src="/assets/images/amywithpc.jpg" width="360">